Saint Nicholas Day: Belgium, Netherlands, and Luxembourg

-Recently, there has been a recurrent discussion about the perceived politically incorrect nature of Zwarte Piet.
+In recent years there has been a recurrent discussion about the perceived politically incorrect nature of Zwarte Piet.
 In particular Dutch citizens with an Afro background or African roots might feel offended by the Dutch slavery history connected to this emblem and regard the representation of Zwarte Piet as racist.
 Others state that the black skin color of Zwarte Piet originates in his profession as a chimney sweep, hence the delivery of packages through the chimney.

-In recent years, Christmas, along with Santa Claus, has been pushed by shopkeepers as another gift-giving festival, with some success; although, especially for young children, Saint Nicholas Eve is still much more important than Christmas.
 The rise of Father Christmas (known in Dutch as de Kerstman) is often cited as an example of globalization and Americanisation.

-On the Frisian islands (Waddeneilanden), the Sinterklaas feast has developed independently into traditions very different from the one on the mainland.

-In Luxembourg, Kleeschen is accompanied by the Houseker a frightening helper wearing a brown monk's habit.
+In Belgium, they celebrate Sinterklaasfeest (Dutch-speaking) or la Saint-Nicolas (French-speaking) on the morning of 6 December.
+He arrives by steamboat around mid-November every year when he makes his annual entry in Antwerp, an event that is usually attended by hundreds of children.
+Sinterklaas wears a bishop's robes including a red cape and mitre and rides a white horse named Schimmel or Amerigo in the Netherlands and Slecht Weer Vandaag (bad weather today) in Flanders.
+The town of Sint-Niklaas in East Flanders has a statue of Sinterklaas in front of its town hall.